mintopia/battlenet-prefill-docker/README.md

 ./BattleNetPrefill list-products
 ```

-For instructions on how to use SteamPrefill please read the [README on the GitHub project](https://github.com/tpill90/battlenet-lancache-prefill).
+For instructions on how to use BattleNetPrefill please read the [README on the GitHub project](https://github.com/tpill90/battlenet-lancache-prefill).

 Config and cache data are written to bind-mounted volumes.